austin-sohn/Twitter-Clone-Backend/Project2/hug/api/README.md

 Further description on how the data is organized can be seen from the .csv files and .db file

 ## NOTE:
-1) Unfortunately, I was not able to implement the authentication correctly based on each user.
+1) Unfortunately, we were not able to implement the authentication correctly based on each user.
-    - my setLogin(username) function does not override the default authentication verify function
+    - the setLogin(username) function does not override the default authentication verify function
-    - I do not know how to get past this issue
+    - We do not know how to get past this issue

 Other than this, all the features were implemented and should be working correctly.